 while i’ve got you here judgey, i’d like to say something about the respect you lot demand so much of.

 — a two-way street – meaning you have to give respect in order to receive it in return.

 — an individual’s to give freely to those he/she feels are worthy, based on their performance as a human being.

 — the just reward and inalienable right of those appointed to a powerful judicial position.

 — something practiced by the powerless out of fear of the power of the ‘rightfully respected’ – a fear that is legitimised by the vengeance with which those ‘rightfully respected’ will use their power against anyone who dare show anything other than kowtowing, simpering ‘respect’.

-while i personally like to show a courteous respect to all before they have a chance to influence me either way, the default level of respect that i would show to any stranger (such as a magistrate or judge i’ve never met before and know nothing of) is nowhere near the levels of ‘respect’ demanded by you anachronistic lords of social and political stagnation and decay (oh dear, there goes that ‘sense of humour’ again).
+while i personally like to show a courteous respect to all before they have a chance to influence me either way, the default level of respect that i would show to any stranger (such as a magistrate or judge i’ve never met before and know nothing of) is nowhere near the levels of ‘respect’ demanded by you anachronistic lords of social and political stagnation and decay (oh whoops, just joking around again, or am i?).